 Straightforward business funding for busy people.
 Apply online for our credit facility and get a decision in minutes.Get approved for free

 It can be easy to see why peer to peer lending and crowdfunding are regarded as similar methods of funding.
 Both involve individuals investing into a project or a business, alongside being alternative methods of gaining funding.
 However, peer to peer lending and crowdfunding can be quite different.
 Here’s why.

 Crowdfunding, firstly, is often used as a word to generalise funding which can come from the public.
 Reward-based crowdfunding and equity crowdfunding are two, more specific, examples, using rewards – such as a gift from backing a Kickstarter project, for example – or providing a stake in equity after a successful round of funding.
 The risk with crowdfunding, however, is that the investor may lose their original investment completely if the project fails.
 For the business seeking funds, it’s clear to see the advantages.
 Generally, crowdfunding lends itself well to those with high knowledge in a subject, as well as hosting a closer relationship between the two parties.

 Peer to peer lending, however, rewards its investors by paying a percentage in interest back.
 It’s a significantly less risky method of investing, too – especially when compared to crowdfunding – as it makes more reliable returns.
 Peer to peer lending comes with its own risks, but is usually a safer option than making a punt on a new company’s shares.

 All of these options mean it’s important for you to gain a firm understanding of what funding method will work best for your business.
-Be sure to take time to explore other options, such as iwoca’s small business loan, before making a decision.
-We've ranked some of the top business loans available now to help.
+Be sure to take time to explore other options, such as iwoca’s business loan, before making a decision.
+We've ranked some of the best business loans available now to help.